cci-building_summer_rev.jpg

 Residents will have a longitudinal clinic opportunity to provide them a gradual learning responsibility of delivering cancer care to patients .

-Residents can develop their leadership skills by serving as chief resident.
+Residents can develop their leadership skills by serving as lead resident.
 In this capacity, they are involved as a peer advisor to their colleagues and in the coordination of resident rounds, journal clubs and teaching sessions.

 Program Highlights